 The “Oxford comma” is the one placed before an “and” in a list of three or more.
 It’s the subject of an embittered battle among grammar-lovers.
 You can make up your own mind.
-Sometimes it’s correct to use it; sometimes it’s more fun not to.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Sometimes it’s correct to use it; sometimes it’s more fun not to.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.